2021-2022 CFP Betting Guide

 No.4 Alabama 24, No.1 Clemson 6

 |No.1 Alabama 45, No.4 Oklahoma 34

 No.2 Clemson 30, No.3 Notre Dame 3

 |No. 2 Clemson 28, No. 3 Ohio State 49

 No. 1 LSU 63, No. 4 Oklahoma 28

-Bettors no longer need to run to their nearest personal computer to place an NCAA CFP wager.
-Tablets and smartphones can access the best online sportsbooks in operation by clicking on one of the betting site links we've provided above.
-That's right, skip past all application stores and get straight to the betting with the web-apps that our top CFP wagering sites.
+Bettors no longer need to run to their nearest personal computer to place an NCAA CFP wager at an online sports betting site.
+Tablets and smartphones can access the best legal mobile online sportsbooks in operation by clicking on one of the betting site links we've provided above.
+That's right, skip past all application stores and get straight to the betting with the web apps that our top CFP wagering sites.

 Any odds that are available on the regular website are accessible via iPhones, iPads, and Android devices, as long as you've got a solid connection to the net.
 There's literally no advantage to using a laptop or a PC to wager on the CFP, and bets can be made while watching the games on TV or at the stadium.

 All bets are typically required to be made prior to the beginning of the game or competition that is being wagered on at online sportsbooks.
 In-game, live betting odds throw those rules out the window and allow for bets to be made on a game until all time has expired from the game clock.